 Machine Learning is an application or the subfield of artificial intelligence (AI).
-Machine Learning enables a system to automatically learn and progress from experience without being explicitly programmed.
-Machine Learning is continuously developing practice.
-The goal of the Machine learning is to understand the structure of data and fit that data into models, these models can be understood and used by people.
-In Machine Learning generally, the tasks are classified into broad categories.
-These categories explain how learning is received, two of the most widely used machine learning methods are supervised learning and unsupervised learning.
+Machine Learning enables a system to learn and progress from experience without being explicitly programmed automatically.
+Machine Learning is a continuously developing practice.
+Machine learning aims to understand the structure of data and fit that data into models; these models can be understood and used by people.
+In Machine Learning, generally, the tasks are classified into broad categories.
+These categories explain how learning is received; two of the most widely used machine learning methods are supervised and unsupervised.

-The neural network is inspired by the structure of the brain.
-The neural network contains highly interconnected entities, called units or nodes.
+The structure of the brain inspires the neural network.
+The neural network contains highly interconnected entities called units or nodes.
 Neural networks are deep learning technologies.
 It generally focuses on solving complex processes.
-A typical neural network is a group of algorithms, these algorithms model the data using neurons for machine learning.
+A typical neural network is a group of algorithms that model the data using neurons for machine learning.

-Head to Head Comparisons Between Machine Learning vs Neural Network
+Head-to-Head Comparison Between Machine Learning vs Neural Network (Infographics)

-Below is the Top 5 Comparison between the Machine Learning vs Neural Network
+Below are the top 5 comparisons between Machine Learning vs Neural Network:

 Key Differences Between Machine Learning vs Neural Network

-Below are the lists of points, describe the key Differences Between Machine Learning vs Neural Network:
+Below are the lists of points that describe the key Differences Between Machine Learning vs Neural Network:

-- As discussed above machine learning is set of algorithms that parse data and learn from the data to make informed decisions, whereas neural network is one such group of algorithms for machine learning.
+- As discussed above, machine learning is a set of algorithms that parse data and learn from the data to make informed decisions, whereas neural network is one such group of algorithms for machine learning.

-- Neural networks are deep learning models, deep learning models are designed to frequently analyze data with the logic structure like how we humans would draw conclusions.
+- Neural networks are deep learning models; deep learning models are designed to analyze data with a logical structure like humans frequently would conclude.
 It is a subset of machine learning.

-- Machine learning models follow the function that learned from the data, but at some point, it still needs some guidance.
-For example, if a machine learning algorithm gives an inaccurate outcome or prediction, then an engineer will step in and will make some adjustments, whereas, in the artificial neural networks models, the algorithms are capable enough to determine on their own, whether the predictions/outcomes are accurate or not.
+- Machine learning models follow the function learned from the data, but it still needs some guidance.
+For example, suppose a machine learning algorithm gives an inaccurate outcome or prediction.
+In that case, an engineer will step in and make some adjustments, whereas, in the artificial neural network models, the algorithms are capable enough to determine on their own whether the predictions/outcomes are accurate.

-- Neural network structures/arranges algorithms in layers of fashion, that can learn and make intelligent decisions on its own.
-Whereas in Machine learning the decisions are made based on what it has learned only.
+- Neural network structures/arrange algorithms in layers of fashion that can learn and make intelligent decisions on its own.
+In Machine learning, the decisions are based only on what it has learned.

-- Machine learning models/methods or learnings can be two types supervised and unsupervised learnings.
-Where in the neural network we have feedforward neural network, Radial basis, Kohonen, Recurrent, Convolutional, Modular neural networks.
+- Machine learning models/methods or learnings can be of two types supervised and unsupervised learning.
+In the neural network, we have a feedforward neural network, Radial basis, Kohonen, Recurrent, Convolutional, and Modular neural networks.